 Option #4: Kill Moles with Spring-Loaded Traps

-The most effective trap we’ve discovered is the Wire Tek – Easy Set mole trap (sold as a two-pack).
+The most effective trap we’ve discovered is the Wire Tek—Easy Set mole trap (sold in a two-pack).

 We like this contraption the best for three reasons: 1) It is by far the easiest mole trap to set up and use; 2) If you are going to kill moles, we think this is the quickest and most humane way of killing moles, and 3) It Works!